Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Static Current Density Modes as Entire domain basis

 The transverse static surface current modes are nontrivial solutions of the eigenvalue problem:

 with

-This equation can be numerically solved by using as expansion and test function the loop functions \cite{wilton_novel_1993, burton_study_1995}.
-Trasverse static modes constitute a basis for the square integrable functions defined on $\partial \Omega$ having zero surface divergence, and diagonalize the second operator in Eq. \eqref{eq:EFIE_def} in the small-particle limit.
-Several characteristics make the use of static modes appealing: i) The retarded Green's function, serving as the kernel for integral operators in surface integral formulations, can be decomposed into the static Green's function, which possesses an integrable singularity, and a distinct term that is a regular function.
-The integral operators that include the static Green's function are diagonalized by the static modes, thus regularizing the overall problem. ii) Employing the expansion of static modes, along with suitable rescaling and rearrangement of the unknowns, renders the surface integral formulation resistant to the low-frequency breakdown issue. iii) Static modes are solely dependent on the object's shape, allowing for their universal application across diverse operating frequencies and material properties of the object.
+Apart from a multiplicative factor, the operator $\mathcal{T}_0^\perp$ takes a surface electric current density \( \vec{w}\) defined on $\partial \Omega$ and outputs the tangential component of the electric field it generates on $\partial \Omega$ in the magnetostatic limit.
+This equation is numerically solved by using as expansion and test function the \textit{loop functions} \cite{wilton_novel_1993, burton_study_1995, vecchi_loop-star_1999}.
+Transverse static modes constitute a basis for the square integrable functions defined on $\partial \Omega$ having zero surface divergence (can be proved by following Ref. \cite{tamburrino_monotonicity_2021}), and diagonalize the second operator in the expression of $\mathcal{T}$ \eqref{eq:EFIE_def} in the small-particle limit.
+These modes are the \textit{natural modes} of electromagnetic scattering from surfaces of finite conductivity in the magnetostatic limit \cite{forestiere_electromagnetic_2019} .

+Several characteristics make the use of static modes appealing.
+First, the retarded Green's function, serving as the kernel for integral operators in surface integral formulation, can be decomposed into the static Green's function, which includes the integrable singularity, and a distinct term that is a regular function.
+The integral operators that include the static Green's function are diagonalized by the static modes, thus regularizing the overall problem.
+Second, employing the expansion of static modes, along with suitable rescaling and rearrangement of the unknowns, renders the surface integral formulation resistant to the low-frequency breakdown issue.
+Third, static modes are solely dependent on the object's shape, allowing for their universal application across diverse operating frequencies and materials, under the assumption that the object is homogeneous.
 This enables a consistent, frequency-independent representation of any scattering scenario involving objects of a particular shape, surpassing other basis sets, such as characteristic modes \cite{bucci_use_1995,garbacz_modal_1965,chang_surface_1977,harrington_characteristic_1972,chen_characteristic_2015}, which vary with frequency and material properties.
+Fourth, for objects of size smaller than the wavelength of operation, only a few static modes are sufficient to accurately describe the emergent scattering response \cite{forestiere_static_2023}.